mocaccinoOS/website/content/en/docs/Desktop/gaming.md

 *GE stands for "GloriousEggroll" and is the nickname of Thomas Crider who works for RedHat.*

-Proton GE is available in the [Community repository](/docs/desktop/luet/repositories/#community-repository).
+Proton GE is available in the [community repository](/docs/desktop/luet/repositories/#community-repository).
 If you have enabled this repository you can install it by using this command:

 ```bash